Built in the 1980s…

 Bahia was one of the first hotels on Medano Beach.
 The property on which Bahia was constructed had the been the home of fisherman Oscar Montaño Herrera.
 Known as Don Yoka, Herrera was a pioneer of Los Cabos’ fishing industry.
 When the land on which he resided became available, developer Juan Esquivel saw an opportunity: build accommodation and welcome the world to experience the perfection of Medano.

-The opportunity seen by Mr. Esquivel was equally appealing 20 years later, when Lee Vosburgh saw the hotel while on vacation in Cabo San Lucas in 2005.
-Within two years he had a compiled a group of investors, who purchased the hotel in 2007.
+The opportunity seen by Mr. Esquivel was equally appealing 20 years later, when a group of investors from New York purchased the hotel in 2007.
 Medano had changed in the intervening years – hotels and other tourism infrastructure had risen around it, and Cabo was booming.
 Even without its unobstructed ocean views, the American investors saw Bahia for what it was: pure potential, in one of the most ideal locations imaginable.
 An opportunity not to be passed up.

 A decade later, their hard work has resulted in a brand family that’s attracted adventurous, sophisticated guests from all over the world.
 Keeping the original name in homage to its history, the revamped hotel reopened in 2010, with the addition of Bar Esquina.
 The Bahia team knew the hotel needed a quality restaurant/bar – the kind of place that would attract not only guests of the hotel, but visitors from all over Cabo.
 The kind of place they would want to hang out, night after night, wherever they were in the world.
 For locals and visitors, Bar Esquina has become exactly that.